x75/smp_audio/README-autoapi.md

 `cp config.py.dist config.py`

-then open `config.py` with your favorite editor and paste your api_key (TODO: test key)
+then open `config.py` with your favorite editor and paste your api_key at the top replacing the dummy entry.
+(TODO: Test key would be cool).

 get test files in place, we providing one that you can get on the command line with wget